enthought/traits-futures/docs/source/guide/threading.rst

     TraitsUI editors work make it easy to *accidentally* make a change that triggers a GUI update from a worker thread.

+    See |threads_and_qobjects| for some information about the constraints and expectations of multithreaded Qt-using code.

 -   **Avoid making blocking waits on the main thread.**
     To keep a running GUI responsive, avoid doing anything on the main thread that will block for more than a small amount of time (say 0.1 seconds).